pgroonga/pgroonga.github.io/reference/operators/like.md

 ## Summary

 PGroonga converts `column LIKE '%KEYWORD%'` condition to `column %% 'KEYWORD'` internally. [`%%` operator](match.html) does full text search with index.
-It's fast rather than `LIKE` operator without index.
+It's faster than `LIKE` operator without index.

 ## Syntax